-- The Class II directors are William R. Devlin and Duaine C. Espegard, and their terms will expire at the 2021 Annual Meeting; - The Class III directors are Eric K. Aasmundstad, Cindy L. Launer, and Stephen V. Marlow, and their terms will expire at the 2022 Annual Meeting of Shareholders; and - The Class I directors are Michael J. Alexander and Jeffrey R. Missling, and their terms will expire at the 2023 Annual Meeting of Shareholders.
+- The Class III directors are Eric K. Aasmundstad, Cindy L. Launer, and Stephen V. Marlow, and their terms will expire at the 2022 Annual Meeting of Shareholders; - The Class I directors are Michael J. Alexander and Jeffrey R. Missling, and their terms will expire at the 2023 Annual Meeting of Shareholders; and - The Class II directors are William R. Devlin and Duaine C. Espegard, and their terms will expire at the 2024 Annual Meeting.

-Both of our Class II directors, Messrs.
-Devlin and Espegard, have been nominated to serve as Class II directors and will stand for re-election at the 2021 Annual Meeting.
+All three of our Class III directors, Messrs.
+Assmundstad and Marlow, and Ms. Launer, have been nominated to serve as Class III directors and will stand for re-election at the 2022 Annual Meeting.